NVIDIA/k8s-device-plugin/README.md

 This strategy can be selected via the `volume-mounts` option.
 Details for the rationale behind this strategy can be found [here](https://docs.google.com/document/d/1uXVF-NWZQXgP1MLb87_kMkQvidpnkNWicdpO2l9g-fw/edit#heading=h.b3ti65rojfy5).

+The `deviceIDStrategy` flag allows one to choose which strategy the plugin will use to pass the device ID of the GPUs allocated to a container.
+The device ID has traditionally been passed as the UUID of the GPU.
+This flag lets a user decide if they would like to use the UUID or the index of the GPU (as seen in the output of `nvidia-smi`) as the identifier passed to the underlying runtime.
+Passing the index may be desirable in situations where pods that have been allocated GPUs by the plugin get restarted with different physical GPUs attached to them.

 Please take a look in the following `values.yaml` file to see the full set of overridable parameters for the device plugin.